Ralim/IronOS/source/Core/BSP/Magic/README.md

-# BSP section for Pinecil
+# BSP section for Magic

-This folder contains the hardware abstractions required for the Pinecil.
+This folder contains the hardware abstractions required for the Magic.
 A RISC-V based soldering iron.